John Morton-Finney: Early life and family

 Born Morton Finney on June 25, 1889, to a former slave father and a free mother, George and Maryatta "Mattie" (Gordon) Finney, in Uniontown, Kentucky, and was one of the family's seven children.
 After the death of his mother in 1903, when John was fourteen, his father was unable to care for the children and sent them to live with their grandfather on his farm in Missouri.

 Prior to his enlistment in the U.S. Army in 1911, Morton-Finney was enrolled at Lincoln College in Jefferson City, Missouri.
 After his return to the United States in 1914, Morton-Finney resumed his studies at Lincoln College, where he met and married Pauline Angeline Ray (November 19, 1889 – September 3, 1975) of Geneva, New York.
 Ray was a graduate of Cornell University and a French teacher at Lincoln College.
 The couple moved to Indianapolis, Indiana, in 1922 and, later, had a daughter, Gloria Ann Morton-Finney.
 John and Pauline Morton-Finney were married for more than fifty-two years.

 Military service

 Morton-Finney enrolled at Lincoln College in Missouri, but his education was interrupted by military service.
 He enlisted in the U.S. Army in 1911, becoming a member of the 24th U.S. Infantry Regiment (a regiment of African American soldiers, better known as Buffalo soldiers) and served in the Philippines.
-Morton-Finney was promoted to the ranks of corporal and sergeant, but was denied an officer's commission due to racial discrimination.
+Morton-Finney was promoted to the rank of sergeant, but was denied an officer's commission due to racial discrimination.
 He received an honorable discharge and returned to the United States in 1914.
 Morton-Finney also served as an infantryman in the American Expeditionary Force in 1918 in France during World War I. During World War II, he was cited for directing the rationing tickets program for African Americans in Indianapolis.